OnTheLine/otl-town-borders/README.md

 ## How it works
 - All of the narrative text and map data are stored in open-source formats (csv and GeoJSON), separate from the open-source Leaflet Javascript mapping code (index.html, script.js, and style.css), for historical preservation and future platform migration.
-- The narrative text and zoom points are stored in map.csv (editable in any spreadsheet tool), then converted into map.geojson with the http://geojson.io tool, which is read by the script.js code.
+- The narrative text and zoom points are stored in map.csv (editable in any spreadsheet tool), then converted into map.geojson with the http://geojson.io tool, which is read by the script.js code. **Make all edits to narrative, zoom, layers in map.geojson**
 - Boundary layers were edited in QGIS, saved for any future edits in Esri GIS format (in qgis folder), and exported into GeoJson files (in layer folder), and referenced by year in map.csv
 - Background map tile layers are listed in script.js, and referenced by year in map.csv.
 Historical map tile layers are hosted on a WMS server at UConn Libraries MAGIC.
 - Selected images are stored in the img folder and referenced in map.csv